Create a new Process Instance.

 Execute process instance.

 This function starts a process instance that has not yet begun.
-To create process instances for later use, uncheck the "Execute" checkbox in the "Create Instance" box.
+To create process instances for later use, clear the "Execute" checkbox in the "Create Instance" box.

-Select the process instance from the table and go to the Execute - Selected menu option.
+Select the process instance from the table, then choose Execute > Selected.

-Click OK to confirm the execution of the process instance.
+Click OK to confirm execution of the process instance.

 Execute the process instance in Test Mode.

-This function initiates a process instance that has not yet started.
-To create process instances that can be run later, uncheck the Execute checkbox on the Create Instance box.
+This function starts a process instance that has not yet begun.
+To create process instances that can be run later, uncheck the Execute checkbox in the Create Instance box.

-Choose the process instance from the table and select 'Execute - Selected in Test Mode' from the menu.
+Choose the process instance from the table, then select 'Execute > Selected in Test Mode' from the menu.

-Click OK to confirm the execution of the process instance in test mode.
+Click OK to confirm execution of the process instance in test mode.

-Choose the user from the drop-down menu and click the “Execute” button to continue.
+Choose the user from the drop-down menu, then click the “Execute” button to continue.

 Execute process instance with input parameters (Generate AI Test Data)

-This function offers a UI for entering values into variables and globals prior to execution.
+This function provides a UI for entering values into variables and globals before execution.

-On the Process Instance page, choose the "Execute - With Params" menu option, as shown below.
+On the Process Instance page, select the "Execute > With Params" menu option, as shown below.

-A user interface for input parameters will be created based on the variables defined for the Instance.
-It might look like this: Enter the variable values and select 'Execute' or 'Execute in Test mode' as needed.
+A user interface for input parameters will be created using the variables defined for the Instance.
+It might look like this: Enter the variable values, then select 'Execute' or 'Execute in Test mode' as needed.
 The process instance will run with the provided parameters.

-You can click the “Generate AI Test Data” button to fill in the variables and globals.
-The process instance will run with the given parameters.
+You can click the “Generate AI Test Data” button to populate the variables and globals.
+The process instance will run with the provided parameters.

 Render process instance.

-Select the process instance from the list and click the View—Render menu item.
-The process instance will open in a new tab, showing the process workflow from the start step to the current step (for a sleeping status) or until the last step (for a completed status).
+Select the process instance from the list, then click the View > Render menu item.
+The process instance will open in a new tab, showing the workflow from the start step to the current step (for a sleeping status) or to the last step (for a completed status).

-Select the Items - Tasks menu option to view the tasks created by the process instance.
+Select Items > Tasks to view the tasks created by the process instance.
 The task list appears as a table on the same page.

-You can search within the process instance for tasks, steps, forms, and reports by their names if you'd like.
-Enter the information into the Search textbox and press Enter.
-The search results will appear in a pop-up window as clickable links.
-Click the search item, and the background workflow will align correctly with the result.
+You can search within the process instance for tasks, steps, forms, and reports by name.
+Enter the search term in the Search textbox and press Enter.
+The results will appear in a pop-up window as clickable links.
+Click a result, and the background workflow will align with it.

-Navigate to Items - Variables - Select the Start or Latest variables menu option to search for variables by their names within the rendered process instance.
+Navigate to Items > Variables > Select the Start or Latest variables menu option to search for variables by name within the rendered process instance.

 A pop-up window displays the list of variables and their values during the “Start” event.

-You can look for variables and globals using the Search textbox.
+You can search for variables and globals using the Search textbox.

-Navigate to Items—Variables.
-Select the Change Tracking option to monitor variable changes within the process instance.
+Navigate to Items > Variables.
+Select Change Tracking to monitor variable changes in the process instance.

 Select the variable from the dropdown menu to view the changes, along with the date and time stamp.